RaymondCM/topic_store/docs/scenarios.md

 ## 3) Data

 The `"data"` field is a n level dictionary.
 The values of the keys in this dictionary will be stored in the exported data.
-If the value is a string that starts with the character `/`, then the value will be populated with the respective ros topic information.
+If the value is a string that is also currently a published topic, then the value will be populated with the respective ros topic information.
 In the example below the `"/clock"` topic information is stored in a `ros_clock_topic` container.